zachgoll/finance_to_code/log.md

 versions of the program if I screw it up too bad.
 Tonight, I did not commit to my repo before making changes, which made it impossible to go back to where I started.

+### Friday July 14

+Worked with binary trees today, and found the recursion for them quite interesting and difficult at the same time.
+After several weeks of attempts, I finally understand recursion well enough to implement it.
+During the exam today, I was able to implement two different problems with recursion.
+It was quite rewarding to finally get to this point!